opscale-co/nova-widgets/README.md

 ## Usage

-Click on the ":package_name" menu item in your Nova app to see the tool provided by this package.
+Click on the "nova-widgets" menu item in your Nova app to see the tool provided by this package.

 ## Testing